mjzuppe/mjzuppe.github.io/README.md

 ## What have I worked on

 ### [Supermassiv](https://supermassiv.com) (co-founder CTO)
-Next generation music commerce build on the blockchain.
+Next generation music commerce built on the blockchain.

 ### [Yallhands](https://yallhands.com) (founder)
 Making it simple for any business leader to better their workplace knowledge, communications, and culture.